SocketCluster/socketcluster-website/docs/getting-started.md

 })();
 ```

-^ The receiver's `for-await-of` loop needs to be in its own async function because we don't want it to block the main server connection loop.

 !!
-You can also register `socket.receiver(receiverName)` handlers on a client socket using the same syntax.
+You can also iterate over a `socket.receiver(receiverName)` stream on a client socket using the same syntax.

-### [Client] transmit messages through the socket
+### [Client] transmit messages through a socket

 ```js
 // --- in public/index.html ---